-Name that identifies the file; maximum of 17 characters for tape files and 44 for disk files.
+Name that identifies the file; maximum of 17 characters for tape and dataset-label diskette files and 44 for format-label diskette and disk files, unless the disk files are temporary job or job step (scratch) files.
+In this case, the file-identifier can be from 1 to 39 characters long.
 This name corresponds to the file label.
 If prefixed by \$SCR, the file is temporary and deleted at the completion of the job step.
 If prefixed by \$JOB, the file is temporary and deleted at the completion of the job.
 If prefixed by \$LOKnn (for disk files), the file is lockable.